Hajeck01/sol-hayama/README.md

-# Sol Hayama 🏖
+# Sol Kalzom 🏖

-[sol-hayama](https://www.sol-hayama.com) is the decentralized NFT trading platform built on top of Solana block-chain.
+[Kalzom](https://www.sol-hayama.com) is the decentralized NFT trading platform built on top of Solana block-chain.

 - Search NFTs from a user's account(supports metaplex data structure)
 - A programmatically generated escrow agent will manage the transaction and all transactions can be seen in Solana explorer